 Stanley Marshall Begins Presidency

 February 1969J.
-Stanley Marshall becomes president in 1969, with his leadership most notable for advancing racial integration.
-While serving as president, Marshall encountered significant student activism and is recognized for eliminating segregation on campus.
+Stanley Marshall becomes president in 1969, with his leadership most notable for navigating significant student activism and advancing racial integration.

 -